TeskaLabs/seacat-auth/docs/integrations/elk.md

 ---
-layout: default
-title: TeskaLabs SeaCat Auth Documentation
+title: ElasticSearch + Kibana and TeskaLabs SeaCat Auth Batman
 ---

 # ElasticSearch + Kibana and TeskaLabs SeaCat Auth Batman

 This is a guide to configuring SeaCat Auth as a proxy to [Kibana](https://www.elastic.co/kibana/) users and roles.

-* This will become a table of contents (this text will be scrapped).
-{:toc}

----

 ## Prerequisites